cloudutsukpilot/sakharams.github.io/_tabs/about.md

 \
 \
-I started my career started with Office365 and Microsoft Exchange providing expert guidance to Microsoft customers by understanding their queries.
-Later, I got a change to work on the database technologies like MS SQL, Postgres, etc. and automating all the daily operations for a database engineer.
-For the past 8 years, I have been continously learning multiple cloud and devops technologies (listed below) with hand-on experience on multiple projects.
+I began my career with Office 365 and Microsoft Exchange, offering expert guidance to Microsoft customers by understanding their issues and providing solutions.
+Later, I transitioned to working with database technologies such as MS SQL and Postgres, automating daily operations for database engineers.
+For the past 8 years, I have continuously learned various cloud and DevOps technologies (listed below) and gained hands-on experience through multiple projects.

 In my spare time I like to go on short day cycle trips to enjoy the weather and stay fit.
 The maximum distance that I have been able to acheive in a trip was 80 kms.